wolfSSL/wolfssljni/README.md

 ### wolfSSL JNI Release 1.11.0 (12/2/2022)

-Future release 1.11.0 has bug fixes and new features including:
+Release 1.11.0 has bug fixes and new features including:

 **JNI and JSSE Changes:**
 * Add support for system properties: keyStore, keyStoreType, keyStorePassword (PR 74)